adriente/espm/CONTRIBUTING.rst

-  espm/              Contains the modules (the actual toolbox implementation) __init.py__        Load modules at package import *.py               One file per module
+  espm/              Contains the modules (the actual toolbox implementation) __init.py__        Load modules at package import *.py               One file per module espm/tables/       Contains data tables for the EDXS and EDSS models __init.py__        Load modules at package import *.json             data_files for the package
+   *.txt              data_files for the package

   espm/tests/        Contains the test suites (will be distributed to end user) __init.py__        Load modules at package import